ccodwg/Covid19Canada/README.md

 ## ANNOUNCEMENT: The COVID-19 Canada Open Data Working Group dataset is changing!

-- On April 15, the current [**Covid19Canada**](https://github.com/ccodwg/Covid19Canada) dataset will be retired and replaced with a new dataset that will be more relevant in the changing landscape of the pandemic in Canada.
+-   On **April 30** the current [**Covid19Canada**](https://github.com/ccodwg/Covid19Canada) dataset will be retired and replaced with a new dataset that will be more relevant in the changing landscape of the pandemic in Canada.

-- This upgraded dataset, titled [**CovidTimelineCanada**](https://github.com/ccodwg/CovidTimelineCanada) is part of our project to understand and preserve the history of the pandemic, [**What Happened?
+-   This upgraded dataset, titled [**CovidTimelineCanada**](https://github.com/ccodwg/CovidTimelineCanada), is part of our project to understand and preserve the history of the pandemic, [**What Happened?
 COVID-19 in Canada**](https://whathappened.coronavirus.icu/).

 **Why is our dataset changing?**

 - Since 2022, COVID-19 data availability in Canada has changed significantly.
 We felt it was time to refocus our data offerings to providing timely, actionable metrics for Canadians.

 - Our existing dataset contains many quirks and oddities resulting from changes to reporting over the past two years.
 New datasets are available to help us correct many of these issues.

 **What is staying the same?**

 -   We will continue to provide daily data updates for the foreseeable future.
 Individual provinces/territories may receive less frequent updates depending on how often they release new COVID-19 data.

 **What is changing?**

 - Our new dataset is focused on reporting the most relevant metrics: cases, deaths, testing, hospitalizations, ICU admissions and vaccination coverage, including third doses.

 - Historical data updates will be more thoroughly incorporated into the daily update process, eliminating data oddities such as negative case numbers.

-- Our new dataset will be in a simpler, standardized format (subject to change until April 15).
+- Our new dataset will be in a simpler, standardized format (subject to change until April 30).

 - We hope to add wastewater monitoring data in the near future, as this metric will be key to tracking population-wide COVID-19 incidence in the absence of widespread PCR testing.

 **What else do I need to know?**

-- Starting April 1, we will begin regularly updating the new [**CovidTimelineCanada**](https://github.com/ccodwg/CovidTimelineCanada) dataset.
+- Starting **April 15**, the new [**CovidTimelineCanada**](https://github.com/ccodwg/CovidTimelineCanada) dataset will be regularly updated.

-- On April 15, the current [**Covid19Canada**](https://github.com/ccodwg/Covid19Canada) dataset will be archived.
+- On **April 30**, the current [**Covid19Canada**](https://github.com/ccodwg/Covid19Canada) dataset will be archived.
 No further updates will be made after this date.

-- On April 15, only the new [**CovidTimelineCanada**](https://github.com/ccodwg/CovidTimelineCanada)^3^ dataset will be available via our [**API**](https://opencovid.ca/api/).
+- On **April 30**, only the new [**CovidTimelineCanada**](https://github.com/ccodwg/CovidTimelineCanada) dataset will be available via our [**API**](https://opencovid.ca/api/).

+- Tools will be made available shortly to ease the transition between the two datasets.

 Table of contents: